|

 a while.

 The Beorning ignored his advice.
-One moment, there she
+One moment, she was there,

-was in front of us, all tight leggings and golden hair; the next,he
+in front of us, all golden hair and tight leggings; the next,he

-for either of them to have gone, no crevices, no chimneys, no
+for either of them to have disappeared to, no crevices, no chimneys,

 We will find them.

 How?
-The Beorning had insisted that, as King Thranduils
+The Beorning had insisted that, as Thranduils

-agent, charged with the protection of his son and daughter-in-law,
+agent, charged with the protection of the Elvenkings son

-he be allowed to join the discussions between Aragorn, Eomer and
+and daughter-in-law, he be allowed to join the discussions between

-Gimli, and he had made himself unpopularwith Eomer in particularby
+Aragorn, Eomer and Gimli, and had made himself unpopularwith

 You made no better suggestion, said Gimli.